Chessley0623/Firebase-Practice/README.md

 # Firebase-Practice

-A simple login and signup page with fire base authtication
+A simple login and signup page with fire base authentication

 Uses activities and intents to navigate pages